cockroachdb/docs/v21.2/crdb-internal.md

 {{site.data.alerts.callout_danger}}
 Do not use the `crdb_internal` tables marked with ✗ in production environments for the following reasons:

-- The contents of these tables are unstable, and subject to change in new releases of CockroachDB, without prior notice.
+- The contents of these tables are unstable, and subject to change in new releases of CockroachDB, without notice.
 - There are memory and latency costs associated with each table in `crdb_internal`.
 Accessing the tables in the schema can impact cluster stability and performance.
 {{site.data.alerts.end}}